Everest Base Camp Trek - 14 Days

 A Typical Day During the 14-day Everest Base Camp Trek in Nepal 2026/2027

 The Everest Base Camp Trek is a fast-paced itinerary that requires an early start and a consistent pace.
 Your day begins early to take advantage of the early morning weather and also to ensure you reach your next destination on schedule.
-The morning consists of a nutritional breakfast in your teahouse, typically featuring local staples like Tibetan bread or tampa.
+The morning consists of a nutritional breakfast in your teahouse, typically featuring local staples like Tibetan bread or tsampa.
 After breakfast, you will head out on the vast trails with your professional guide and fellow trekkers, traversing the landscape that gradually transforms from sub-tropical forests at low altitudes to high-altitude alpine desert.

 At around midday, you will stop for lunch at a trailside lodge or resthouse.
 Lunch consists of a hearty serving of dal-bhat (rice and lentils).
 After lunch, the trek continues along the legendary trails.
 Ensure you maintain a steady but manageable pace, allowing your body to adapt to the lower atmospheric pressure and oxygen levels.

-By late afternoon or early morning, you will reach your designated teahouse.
+By late afternoon or early evening, you will reach your designated teahouse.
 Once settled, you can head to the communal dining area for a relaxed evening.
 Here, you can interact with fellow travelers, share travel tales, or engage in board games.
 After dinner, your guide will provide a briefing for the next day’s itinerary.

 Cost of the Everest Base Camp Trek: Permits, Guides, Porters, and Transport 2026/2027